- Disciples of Christ identity statement

-Often we Disciples tend to describe ourselves in the negative, by what we are not: we’re not hierarchical, like the Catholics; we don’t baptize infants, like the Methodists; we don’t require acceptance of any formal creed for membership in the church, like the Presbyterians.
+Often we Disciples tend to describe ourselves in the negative, by what we are not: we’re not hierarchical, we don’t baptize infants, we don’t require acceptance of any formal creed for membership in the church and so on.
 The following material is an effort, in positive statements, to focus on who we are and on ways to convey that to those inside and outside our church.
 Identity Initiative PowerPoint overview

 These traits were summed up by former General Minister and President Dick Hamm when he identified the marks of a faithful church as true community, deep Christian spirituality and a passion for justice.

 Explaining the Disciple identity takes effort at several levels.

 First, the people within our faith communities need to have an understanding of the shared traits of the movement.
 For this, the Council on Christian Unity has developed videos and accompanying study guides.
 Focusing in the identity statement, the words movement, wholeness, table and welcome are lifted up as central concepts for the Disciples way of working in the world.